umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Settings/index.md

 # Workflow Settings

 When working with Umbraco Plumber, you can handle the workflow settings directly in the Backoffice from the **Workflow** section.
-You can configure general workflow settings, new node approval flows, Document Type approval flows, and exclude nodes.
+You can configure general workflow settings, new node approval flows, Document type approval flows, and exclude nodes.

 ![Workflow settings](images/workflow-settings.png)